AnnabelleMin/cse15l-lab-reports/index.md

 then
     GRADE=3
     echo "Cong!
 You passed all tests!"
-    echo " You have earned "$GRADE " out of 3" else
+    echo " You have earned "$score " out of 3" else
-    echo "Try again, some tests not passed" echo " You have earned "$GRADE " out of 3" fi
+    echo "Try again, some tests not passed" echo " You have earned "$score " out of 3" fi

 ```
 >Part2 3 submissions loaded on the browser